 Athulya is originally Indian, born and brought up in the United Arab Emirates.
 She joined the Levy Masters Program in 2016 after leading a successful career in credit insurance over the last 8 years.
 The choice to swap her role as the head of commercial underwriting with that of a full-time student came after being inspired to see how Economics works in the real world.

 Mariamawit grew up in Ethiopia and is part of the first class of the Levy Economics MS program.
-After earning her dual-degree in Economics and Business Administration with a minor in International Business, she returned to Ethiopia and worked for two years.
-Field of interests include macroeconomics, global financial markets, modern money theory, stock-flow consistency, international development and economic policy.
-Mariamawit loves reading, writing poetry, listening to music from across the world and photography.
-She has a big weakness for books, so don’t let her get inside a bookstore. 🙂 Her twitter page is @FTadessem
+After earning her dual degree in Economics and Business Administration, she worked in Ethiopia for two years.
+Interests include macroeconomics, global financial markets, MMT, international development and economic policy. @FTadessem

-Daniella is one of the second batch of graduate students studying at the Levy Institute at Bard College.
-Her interests include strata/distribution and inequality, gender-aware economics, environmental economics, and applied microeconomics.
+Daniella is one of the graduate students at the Levy Institute.
 Her research [almost] always employs intersectionality as a framework and currently concerns wealth differences at specific social locations by race, gender, and age cohort.
-She’s a research intern at Demos, an avid painter, poet, concert-goer, activist & Tumblr blogger, an intersectional WOC feminist, and a nascent twitter user.
-Proud writer of excessively lengthy sentences, fluent in sarcasm and general snark.
+She’s a research intern at Demos, a proud writer of excessively lengthy sentences, fluent in sarcasm and general snark. @Daniellalmedina